Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 ```

 Voxels are stored in chunks, which is a flat array of voxels.
 Chunks are 32x32x32 sized, which is slightly arbitrary.
 Using larger chunks means having less metadata for the chunks (thus less memory overhead), and needing to unload/load less chunks.
 Using smaller chunks means having more fine-grained control over the voxel data, and being able to load/unload chunks more quickly, as well as minimizing the amount of unnecessary voxel data that is loaded (the portion of loaded chunks that are visible can be higher).

+Notice how there is no per-voxel metadata, beyond the material.
+This is because the most important data on a per-voxel basis, like the position of the voxel and it's normal can be derived implicitly from the position of the voxel in the chunk, and it's neighbors.
+We trade off space for computation, which is a good tradeoff in this case, as the computation is simple, and the space saved is significant, especially when we are dealing with large voxel worlds.

 Given a local coordinate `(x, y, z)` in a chunk, the index of the voxel in the chunk is `x + y * RAXEL_VOXEL_CHUNK_SIZE + z * RAXEL_VOXEL_CHUNK_SIZE * RAXEL_VOXEL_CHUNK_SIZE`.
 This is a simple way to convert a 3D coordinate into a 1D index.